Cyfrin/Updraft/courses/foundry/3-html-fund-me/3-metamask/+page.md

 `ethers` is a javascript package that simplifies the use and interacation of browser wallets with our code.

-What `ethers.providers.Web3Provider(window.ethereum)` is doing, is deriving the providers Metamask is injecting into our `window.ethereum` object.
+What `ethers.BrowserProvider(window.ethereum)` is doing, is deriving the providers Metamask is injecting into our `window.ethereum` object.
 The providers are the RPC URLs associated with the networks in our Metamask account.

 <img src="/html-fundme/2-metamask/metamask5.png" style="width: 75%; height: auto;">